MrFish1604/Silice/learn-silice/classroom/soc_wave_player/README.md

 - [x] If a menu is too long for the screen, it can be scrolled

 ## Behavior
-- When a the end of a music is reached, the next music in the playlist is played
+- When the end of a music is reached, the next music in the playlist is played
   - If it's the last music, we go back in the menu and the selection is on the first music
 - When the last music is skipped, the first music is played
 - When a music is paused, the LEDs are turned off

 - In the menu, keeping BTN_UP or BTN_DOWN pressed will continuously scroll the list
-- Elsewhere, buttons must be pressed and released to be taken into account
+- Elsewhere, buttons must be pressed and released to be taken into account (debouncing)

 ## What did I add